Preserving fruit the old ways: bottling, jam-making, pickling and wrapping

 Why preserving home-produce was essential in the past

-During the Second World War, though, it was essential to let nothing go to waste if the population was to stretch its meagre rations and have little extra treats throughout the year.
-This was because Hitler tried to starve Britain into submission in the Second World War.
+Preserving home-produce was always important in the past for reasons of cost and availability.
+It was even more important during the Second World War when it was essential to let nothing go to waste if the population was to stretch its meagre rations and have little extra treats throughout the year.
+This was because Hitler tried to starve Britain into submission.
 So imported food was in short supply because of the risk to merchant seamen of bringing it in from overseas.
 These seamen risked their lives bringing in what they did, in perpetual fear of being sunk by German submarines.
 Consequently householders made a point of preserving what food they had.

 Remember there were no fridges or freezers in the households of ordinary people until the 1950s and 1960s.

-Bottling fruit
+Bottling fruit in Kilner Jars

 Bottling required special glass jars known as Kilner Jars which had tightly fitting spring lids to stop leakage and to keep out air.
 The seal was made even more secure with special rubber rings.
 These rings had to be replaced every season, but the jars went on year after year.